Update June 9, 2020

 I can help set up accounts that are:

 - Easy and speedy.
 Like you, I am frustrated by bureaucracy and time-wasting.
 Time is money.
 I am busy and I am sure you are too.
 My aim is to save you time and money by doing things online as quickly and effortlessly as possible.

-- Reasonable account minimums: of $75,000 for lump sums.
+- Have reasonable account minimums: of $75,000 for lump sums.
 For those without a lump sum, the minimums are $600 a month ($7,200 a year) for long-term global retirement accounts.
-From August 15, my monthly minimums will increase to $600 a month.
+Those minimums will rise from February 2020 for the reasons outlined here.

 - Are low cost: 1% yearly management fees.
 0.75% on accounts above $500,000, and 0.5% on accounts above $1m.

 - Globally available: for everybody except people living in Americans (American expats are OK) and a few other countries.
 Accounts are particularly useful for expats who are moving from country to country, and locals living in emerging market countries, where there is not a stable currency and system in place.

 - In your company name if applicable – accounts can be in your name or your company name.
 If you own a company investing through your firm can be tax efficient.

 - For kids education – your kids can be the primary beneficiary

 The accounts aren’t for everybody.
 They aren’t for people who prefer to speculate and engage in get rich quick schemes, even though the current low stock market valuations are a great opportunity to buy low.